leofk/graphic-1/README.md

 Part 1: Solutions to Part 1 Questions.

-Part 2: Currently nothing of note.
+Part 2: Playing with a moving light source.